Reassertion of British sovereignty over the Falkland Islands (1833)

-In December 1832, two naval vessels were sent by the United Kingdom to re-assert British sovereignty over the Falkland Islands (Islas Malvinas), after the United Provinces of the Rio de la Plata (part of which later became Argentina) ignored British diplomatic protests over the appointment of Luis Vernet as governor of the Falkland Islands and a dispute over fishing rights.
+In December 1832, the United Kingdom sent two naval vessels to re-assert British sovereignty over the Falkland Islands (Islas Malvinas), after the United Provinces of the Río de la Plata (part of which later became Argentina) ignored British diplomatic protests over the appointment of Luis Vernet as governor of the Falkland Islands and a dispute over fishing rights.

 Background

 Early settlements

 In 1765, Captain John Byron was searching for the mythical Pepys Island.
 Byron explored Saunders Island, which lies 1.5 miles (2.5 km) off the coast of West Falkland.
 He named the harbour Port Egmont, and claimed this and other islands for Britain, on the grounds of prior discovery.
 The next year Captain John MacBride established a British settlement at Port Egmont.
 Independently France had established a settlement in 1764 at Fort Saint Louis, which it left in 1767 following protest by Spain, which took over the settlement and renamed it Puerto Soledad.

 The British presence in the west continued, until interrupted by Spain, during the Falkland Crisis from 10 July 1770 to 22 January 1771.
 Economic pressures led Britain to unilaterally withdraw from many overseas settlements in 1774, and they left Port Egmont on 20 May 1774, leaving a plaque asserting their continuing sovereignty over the islands.
 A few years later, under orders from Madrid, the Spanish demolished the settlement at Port Egmont and removed the plaque.
 The Spanish settlement at Puerto Soledad was itself withdrawn in 1811.

 The islands remained an important outpost for whalers and sealers who used the islands to shelter from the worst of the South Atlantic weather.
 By merit of their location, the Falkland Islands have often been the last refuge for ships damaged at sea.
 Most numerous among those using the islands were British and American sealers, where typically between 40 and 50 ships were engaged in hunting fur seals.
-In 1820, Colonel David Jewett of the navy of the newly independent United Provinces of South America arrived at the abandoned Puerto Soledad, where he required assistance from British sealers.
-While there, he made a declaration claiming possession of the islands for the United Provinces, by virtue of inheriting Spain's claim following independence.
-There is no evidence that he was directed to claim the islands however, and he left the abandoned settlement shortly afterwards, with the sealers continuing their operations.
+In 1820, the government of Buenos Aires sought to ratify and formalize control over the Islands as to combat illegal fishing in their waters.
+David Jewett was appointed naval colonel by Matias de Irigoyen.
+Later that year, Buenos Aires' Governor Martin Rodriguez named Jewett "commissioner appointed by the Supreme Government of the United Provinces to take possession of the islands in the name of the country to which they belong by natural law".
+Jewett was sent to the archipelago by orders from Manuel de Sarratea and claimed possession of the islands for the United Provinces of Rio de la Plata, by virtue of inheriting Spain's claim following independence.